[?] Subscribe To This Site

 -No wonder my love life was in the toilet.
 I'd given up working out at the gym about halfway through college …no time.
 I'd just had a full night's sleep, and still I felt exhausted.
 That's when I really woke up and decided it was time to take some healthy eating advice from a friend.

--Well, it turns out the amount of refined sugar and flour, along with all the high fat foods and meat (with few vegetables) was doing a number on me.
-If I'd kept it up, I would have gained a lot more weight than I did, not to mention a much higher risk of diabetes, heart attack, and stroke, plus a few cancers to boot.
+If I'd kept it up, I would have gained a lot more weight than I did, not to mention a much higher risk of diabetes, heart attack, and stroke, plus a few cancers to boot. (and forget about my fat loss plans)

-The Real Benefits of Healthy Eating Plans
+- The Real Benefits of Healthy Eating Plans

 I didn't really know what I should be eating, and I probably had a few vitamin deficiencies, too.
 Did you know that not getting enough vitamin B could make you feel depressed and unmotivated?
 (I was depressed enough just looking in the mirror)

-Add in some foods that are high in sugar and refined starches, and afternoon mood swings are almost a certainty.
+-Add in some foods that are high in sugar and refined starches, and afternoon mood swings are almost a certainty.
 Low calcium intake can lead to bone problems later in life, and not eating enough whole grains could even result in colon cancer some day.
-Healthy eating plans are extremely important for preventing many diseases as we age.

-According to the World Health Organization, (WHO) there are five healthy eating guidelines that should be part of all healthy eating plans.
+-According to the World Health Organization, (WHO) there are five healthy eating guidelines that should be part of all healthy eating plans.

 We should all eat in such a way that we: